neverRare/butter/README.md

 Features to be implemented

+- Hindley-Milner type inference and checking
-- Structural typing
+- Structural typing with row polymorphism
-- Mix of explicit and inferred mutability &mdash; variables are explicitly annotated with mutability while mutability of references are inferred
+- Mix of ownership systems and automatic reference counting &mdash; data that are immutable and never moved are shareable, otherwise they are owned
-- An extension of Hindley-Milner type system, this includes row-polymorphism
+- Reference types with "no shared mutable" rule
+- Mutability/Shareability polymorphism of references
+- Lifetime inference and analysis
 - Refinement types
-- Mix of ownership systems and automatic reference counting &mdash; data that are immutable and never moved are shareable, otherwise they are owned
-- Reference types with mutability xor aliasability rule
-- Lifetime analysis

 Features to be implemented later on

+- Type annotation and type aliases
-- Traits or typeclasses
+- Traits or type classes
-- `newtype` for nominally typed data
 - Module and visibility system
+- `newtype` for nominally typed record types
-- Shareable mutable containers &mdash; those are also interiorly mutable
+- Shareable and interiorly mutable containers &mdash; this is an escape hatch for "no shared mutable" rule of reference types
 - Low-level representation heuristics &mdash; as an example, the compiler will try to infer if such array can be just a stack array or if it needs to be allocated on heap.
 Refinement type is used to check if such array exceeds certain capacity